loopandlearn/news/docs/edition/2024-06-30.md

 ## International Travel with Dexcom G7

-If you’re traveling outside of your home country and your phone is lost, stolen, broken or goes for a swim, or the app tries to update -or fails- you might not be able to reinstall the G7 app.
+If you’re traveling outside of your home country and your phone is lost, stolen, broken or goes for a swim, or the app tries to update -or fails- you might not be able to install the G7 app on your existing or replacement phone.
 If this happens to you, unless you have brought a different Loopable CGM (like the G6, ONE or ONE+), you have two options for continuing to Loop, and both involve manually entering glucose readings into Loop:

 * Test blood glucose using a meter
 * Switch to the Dexcom G7 receiver